HugeONotation/hugeonotation.github.io/pblog/_posts/2024-11-03-avx10_2_new_instructions.md

 But which condition codes do you use when comparing floats?

-Things get more subtle there however.
-Some more background information is necessary to make sense of the situation.
+Things get more subtle there and some more background information is necessary to make sense of the situation.
 It's been mentioned that these comparison instructions report their results through the EFLAGS registers.
 When it comes to the older floating-point comparisons, they set the ZF, PF, CF flags based on the relationship that exists between the two inputs.
 The AF, OF, SF flags are unconditionally set to zero.
 The patterns are set as follows:

 | Comparison:  | AF | OF | SF | ZF | PF | CF |
 |--------------|----|----|----|----|----|----|